The History of Herbie as a super popular VW bug in the movies

 Grandma Steinmetz takes a liking to the lawyer due to his youthful looks and good manners, the opposite of Alonzo and his henchmen.
 After learning the events that Alonzo has put them through from Nicole, Willoughby tells her his connection to the businessman.
 Enraged, Nicole hits him with a broiled lobster, landing him in Fisherman's Wharf.
 He then goes back to his uncle and tells him he will no longer do his dirty work.

-By the end of the film, Alonzo tries to pull one over on Grandma Steinmetz and Nicole, and Willoughby by making them think that he has come to a truce.
+By the end of the film, Alonzo tries to pull one over on Grandma Steinmetz Nicole, and Willoughby by making them think that he has come to a truce.
 While all of them are out, he attempts to bring down the firehouse.
-Herbie collects Nicole and Willoughby and rounds up several other VW Beetles to come after Alonzo and his army of earthmovers, taking advantage of an irrational fear of Herbie that Alonzo has.
+It collects Nicole and Willoughby and rounds up several other VW to come after Alonzo and his army of earthmovers, taking advantage of an irrational fear of Herbie that Alonzo has.

 1977: Herbie Goes to Monte Carlo

-The 1977 movie Herbie Goes to Monte Carlo brings back original driver Jim Douglas and his new riding mechanic Wheely Applegate as they participate in the fictitious Trans-France Race, a road race that spans from Paris, France to Monte Carlo, Monaco.
+The 1977 movie Herbie Goes to Monte Carlo brings back original driver Douglas and his new riding mechanic Wheely Applegate as they participate in the fictitious Trans-France Race, a road race that spans from Paris, France to Monte Carlo, Monaco.

 1980: Herbie Goes Bananas

 The gold thieves find Paco and threaten to cut up Herbie if he doesn't give them the stolen film, which was accidentally put in Pete's wallet by mistake.
-They all end up at a bullfight, where Herbie takes out the bull and is later picked up by Pete, DJ, and Louise, who explains what has happened.
+They all end up at a bullfight, where it takes out the bull and is later picked up by Pete, DJ, and Louise, who explains what has happened.

 1982: Herbie, The Love Bug (TV Series)

-Jim is now a retired race car driver and an instructor at the Famous Driving School with his partner Bo Phillips.
+Jim is now a retired race driver and an instructor at the Famous Driving School with his partner Bo Phillips.
 Jim and Herbie manage to stop a robbery in progress and rescue a young divorcée named Susan MacLane.
 Susan works at the bank and is a mother of three – Julie, Robbie, and Matthew.
 Jim and Susan end up falling in love, to which her ex-boyfriend Randy Bigelow attempts to break up.
 They get married in the episode entitled "Herbie the Best Man," which aired on April 7, 1982.

 1997: The Love Bug (Made-for-Television Movie)